-If you don't fancy rowing but just love being on the water we also need Coxes and we will help you to gain the experience to become a 'Competent Cox'.
+As well as rowing we also need Coxes, and if you love being on the water but are unable to row (or just don't want to) we will help you to gain the experience to become a 'Competent Cox'.
 If you want to row regularly then we will also expect you to be willing to take a turn at Coxing.

 Manningtree is very tidal and we can only row around two hours before and after high tide - so rowing sessions vary in time and day depending on the tides.
 When light and tide allow we plan 'open rows' that any rower can sign up to at least twice a week, with increasingly popular weekday sessions as well as opportunities at weekends.

 We use Team App to organise rows.
 You don't need to have any rowing experience, just sign up, turn up and be prepared to lend a hand and handle an oar.